 You will find Storybook Maltese located in Kansas City, MO, formerly located in the rolling foothills of the Sierra Nevada Mountains in Northern California.
 We have been blessed with fabulous Maltese from some of the top Champions in the USA.
 Having owned many dogs over the span of our lives, we are convinced that the Maltese dog is truly the most magnificent dog on Earth.

-Our special little Maltese puppies for sale in MO are raised for Show, Service Dogs, Therapy Dogs, & Pets.
+Our special little Maltese puppies are raised for Show, Service Dogs, Therapy Dogs, & Pets.
 All of our dogs live in our house with us as part of our family and though they each have their own roomy pen complete with a soft bed, Piddle Place, food, water, toys etc., they really don’t spend much time in their pens, and can normally be found perching on our laps or at our feet if we are doing errands around the house.

-Regarding our Maltese puppies for sale previously in California and now in the Midwest, Kansas City, Missouri, each puppy has its own special personality and we love each one very much.
+Each puppy has its own special personality and we love each one very much.
 To tell the truth, they are spoiled rotten.
 Many times we’ve had people tell us that when they die, they’d like to come back as one of our dogs.
 It’s very important to us to find homes for our Maltese puppies that will be just as loving as the home they were born in.

 Our dogs were ‘working dogs’ in that we took them to work with us every day before our retirement.
 Not all at once, of course, but on a rotation basis.
 The ‘Maltese of the Day’ got to come to work and be an Office Maltese, greeting clients and helping to manage our stress levels.
 All of our Maltese are very well socialized.